tevino/cloudi/README.rst

     $ d "Thanksgiving Day"

-If you do not specify what to query, Cloudi will get a word from your "clipboard".
+If you do not specify what to query, cloudi will query the text in your clipboard.
 In this case, all you need is::

     $ d